|

 Is Rainbow Sherbet Ice Cream?

+Not quite!
+While you’ll find rainbow sherbet mixed in with the ice cream at the grocery store, it’s actually a bit different.
 Sherbet has more fruit juice and less milk and cream than ice cream does, which is why it has its own name and isn’t just called “rainbow ice cream”.

 If you want to make a rainbow-style ice cream though, check out our recipes for Cotton Candy Ice Cream and Superman Ice Cream.
 Both are no-churn ice cream recipes with multi-colored swirls.

-More Homemade Frozen Dessert Recipes
+More Homemade Frozen Dessert Recipes:

 LET’S GET SOCIAL, you can follow us on Pinterest or leave a comment below if you have any questions.